yohannmarguier/IMAS-Fortran/doc/examples/001_1_create_db_entry_legacy.rst

     It is recommended to use the **URI** approach instead.

 .. literalinclude:: ../code_samples/tutorial/example_001_open_database.f90
-    :start-after: % This example focuses on creating DBEntry using legacy mode method
+    :start-after: !!!
+Routine illustrating how to open pulse file in Fortran using
-    :end-before:  imas_close(ctx);
+    :end-before:  !!!
+Routine illustrating how to open pulse file (using Fortran) with
     :language: fortran